RadhikaAgarwal41/Assignment_Spring/README.md

 # Assignment_Spring

 Spring Tool Suite: CODE

 Postman: To create HTTP requests and validate that a specific API's response is correct.

-MongoDB: It provides flexible schema and makes it easy to evolve and store data.
+MongoDB: It provides flexible schema and makes it easy to retrieve and store the data.

 Spring Initializr: A Spring Boot project structure 'springs', with Web and MongoDB dependencies, was created.